December 12

 1:42 "Blessed . . . blessed" is literally "well spoken of."
 The person pronouncing the blessing was God, not Elizabeth.
 Her shout of greeting was prophetic.
 It revealed the stature of Mary and her son.
 It was not a prayer of blessing upon Mary.

 1:43 "From where (was) this (encounter) to me" is loosely "why have I been honored..."
 In a society that measured honor by age, the reversal (the older was honored by the younger) could only come from God.
-(The technique turning social norms upside-down was typical of Luke.)
+(The technique of turning social norms upside-down was typical of Luke.)

-1:45 "Happy" is sometimes translated "blessed."
+1:45 "Happy" is sometimes translated as "blessed."
 Unlike the prophecy of 1:42, this sentence is phrased in the same way as a Beatitude.
 In other words, Elizabeth stated the source of Mary's happiness was her faith.

-In his Infancy narrative, Luke turned tradition upside down when he portrayed the matriarch of Zechariah's clan honor the younger relative, Mary.
+In his Infancy narrative, Luke turned tradition upside down when he portrayed the matriarch of Zechariah's clan honoring the younger relative, Mary.
 This turn of events was based upon the movement of the Spirit and the status of the mothers' children.
 The elderly Elizabeth had the prophet of the Messiah in her womb, while the younger Mary was pregnant with the Christ himself.

 Luke painted the scene of greeting as an opportunity for prophecy by Elizabeth, who declared the blessing of Mary.
 Mary was blessed because of her maternity and God's favor.
-She derived her status because her faith and because of the importance of her son.
+She derived her status because of her faith and because of the importance of her son.
 (In a male dominated, gender segregated society, women derived their status based upon the social and economic importance of males in their lives: fathers, husbands, and sons.)

 Mary would respond to Elizabeth's blessing with a prayer of praise for her new status.